 I have always had a hard time with bread recipes.
 There are so many components that need to be just right in order for your dough to rise and bake properly.

 THIS recipe is no-fail!
 So simple that even bread novices like myself can make them with great success!
 Did I mention the recipe comes together in under one hour?
 Perfect for burgers or pulled pork!

 Note: This recipe provides a hamburger bun that is slightly denser than a dinner roll.
 If the instructions are followed, you should have a perfect bun for your homemade hamburgers.
 Please reference the tips section for any help or questions.

-Easy Homemade Hamburger Buns
+Hamburger Buns ingredients

 This is the EASIEST recipe you will ever make and totally worth the little work that goes into it.
 We are ditching our store bought buns for these in my home and you will want to too!